fabiowxavier/sandwich-lab/README.md

 Sandwich Lab is a platform that allows users to:

-- Browse a variety of sandwiches
+- Browse a variety of mouth-watering sandwiches
-- Add their own sandwich recipes and ingredients
+- Like their favorite sandwiches and see what other users liked
-- Leave reviews on different sandwiches
+- Leave Comments on different sandwiches
-- Manage their profiles and view previously added sandwiches
+- Check Out what others are saying in their comments

 This platform is designed to bring together people who love sandwiches and want to share their creations with the world.